char0n/vladimirgorej.com/_posts/2021-10-02-how-to-apply-apache2-license-to-your-open-source-software-project.md

   <dt class="col-sm-3">Reusable without rewording</dt>
   <dd class="col-sm-9">
     Apache License 2.0 can be easily used by other projects without any rewording in the license document itself.
-    It also means that it is sufficient to provide the canonical URL <code>https://www.apache.org/licenses/LICENSE-2.0.txt</code>, instead of the license text itself.
+    It also means that it should be sufficient to provide the canonical URL <code>https://www.apache.org/licenses/LICENSE-2.0.txt</code>, where the copy of the license can be obtained, instead of the license text.
   </dd>
 </dl>